Patbox/polymania/readme.md

 </center>

 # Welcome to Polymania!
-Polymania is a Fabric Server-Side modpack, which main goal is to provide classic modded experience, while being easy to install and use.
+Polymania is a kitchen-sinky, Fabric Server-Side modpack, which main goal is to provide the classic modded experience, while being easy to install and use.
 It's ideal for server you want to play on with your friends, as the only thing needed is a place to host it and vanilla Minecraft client!

 This modpack is contains: